 Specialized Covers for Deck Furniture, Grills, Firepits, and Wood Piles

 Sure you can use blue tarps and lots of rope to secure it around your patio furniture.
 I like having a fitted cover that really covers the item right.
-Here's a range of these.
-Click on any item to see more covers to fit what you have.
+We found patio chair covers that have ties for each leg to keep the cover from blowing off in a storm.

 We Bought Individual Fitted Covers for This Deck Furniture

 Be Cautious When You Remove the Covers in the Spring

 There could be a yellow jacket nest under there and you don't want to get stung.

 Do You Own a Cottage or Summer Home?